 130 mg/dL or greater

 Elevated cholesterol is a risk for many Americans.
 Consider the following information from the CDC:

 Treatment of high cholesterol

 If the results of your child's lipid tests are abnormal, your child's doctor will work closely with you to devise a treatment plan.
-Most children and adolescents will not need medication.
+Most children and adolescents will not need medicine.
 Often, a healthy diet, weight loss, and increased physical activity are enough to return blood lipid levels to normal.
 Your child's doctor will continue to closely monitor any lipid levels that were abnormal and help your child make lifestyle changes.
-Your child's doctor will discuss medication with you when necessary.
+Your child's doctor will discuss medicine with you when needed.